← Back to Resources

 Common Mistakes That Delay Licensing

 Having guided numerous agencies through the licensing process, we see the same mistakes repeatedly.
-Avoiding these pitfalls can save you months of delays and thousands of dollars.
+Avoiding these pitfalls can save you months of delays.

 Incomplete applications.
 The DOH will not review a partial application.
 Every required document, form, and attachment must be included at submission.
 Missing even one item sends your application to the back of the review queue.